WorkingClassKid/PzPy_Discord/README.md

 To run:
 `python PzPy.py`

 It may be a good idea to run as a service, especially on a dedicated server

 ## Credits

 - Initialy forked from [Zomboi](https://github.com/JonnyPtn/zomboi/tree/master)

+## NOTICE
+I'm not an expert programmer....
+I program in my spare time for fun and I learn everything by myself....
+I'm (not) sorry to the purists if the code is not optimal.
+But at least it works and I have fun making it :-)